pagkly/Zed/Investopedia3/Home Equity.md

 If a portion—or all—of a home, is purchased via a mortgage loan, the lending institution has an interest in the home until the loan obligation has been met.
 Home equity is the portion of a home's current value that the owner actually possesses at any given time.

 Equity in a house is initially acquired with the down payment you make during the initial purchase of the property.
-After that, more equity is achieved through your [mortgage payments](https://www.investopedia.com/mortgage-calculator-5084794), since a contracted portion of that payment will be assigned to bring down the outstanding principal you still owe on the loan.
-You can also benefit from property value [appreciation](https://www.investopedia.com/terms/a/appreciation.asp) because it will cause your equity value to increase.
+After that, more equity is achieved through your [[mortgage payments]](https://www.investopedia.com/mortgage-calculator-5084794), since a contracted portion of that payment will be assigned to bring down the outstanding principal you still owe on the loan.
+You can also benefit from property value [[appreciation]](https://www.investopedia.com/terms/a/appreciation.asp) because it will cause your equity value to increase.

 Home equity is an asset; it is considered a portion of an individual's net worth, but it is not a liquid asset.